wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 26 They troubled the men of Columbia all along the sea coast, which is more than eight thousand furlongs, from north to south.

-27 Moreover, they gat much plunder; even much of the good things with which the land of Columbia aboundeth.
+27 Moreover, they gat much plunder ; even much of the good things with which the land of Columbia aboundeth.

 [151]